s2230029/Research-profile/index.md

 title: "Home"
 ---

    # Ammazia Hanif

-**Ph.D.
-Candidate, University of Tsukuba**
-_Field: Health, Development, and Environmental Economics_
+  Welcome!

-I am a Ph.D. candidate in International Public Policy at the University of Tsukuba, Japan.
-My research focuses on health economics, development economics, and environmental economics, with a particular interest in the health outcomes of sanitation interventions, women’s well-being, and child health in developing countries.
-I have extensive field and research experience in Pakistan, Cambodia, and Madagascar, and have collaborated with institutions like JIRCAS and Ritsumeikan University.
+  I am currently working as a JSPS Special Research Fellow at the Hitotsubashi University, in Tokyo, Japan.
+My research focuses on health economics, development economics, and partly environmental economics, with a particular interest in the health outcomes of WASH, women’s well-being, and child health in developing countries.
+My current research projects focus on the health of the women and children in Pakistan, Cambodia, Madagascar, and Sub-Saharan Africa.

+  I received my Ph.D. in International Public Policy from University of Tsukuba in Japan.

+  My CV
+  Contact : Ammaziahanif409@gmail.com